asterisk/documentation/docs/Asterisk-Community/Asterisk-Issue-Guidelines.md

 #### How can I speed up my issue resolution?

 1. Follow the guidelines on this patch!
 Having good, accurate information that helps bug marshals reproduce the issue typically leads to much faster issue resolution.
 2. Provide a patch!
 Issues with patches are also generally resolved much faster.
 If you can't write a patch, there are many smart, talented developers in the Asterisk community who may be worth helping you.
-You can contract with them on the [asterisk-biz](http://lists.digium.com) mailing list, or offer a [bug bounty](/Development/Asterisk-Bug-Bounties).
+You can contract with them on the [community forums](https://community.asterisk.org/), or offer a [bug bounty](/Development/Asterisk-Bug-Bounties).